sarahfuchi/Data-Science/Advanced data science (NLP, computer vision, deep neural nets)/README.md

 ```
 <a id="ch10"></a>
 # Step 8: Train the CycleGAN

 In this part of the project, I compiled the model.
-Since I used tf.keras.Model to build the CycleGAN, now is the time to use the fit() function to train.
+Since CycleGAN is already built, now is the time to use the fit() function to train it.
 ```
 with strategy.scope():
     monet_generator_optimizer = tf.keras.optimizers.Adam(2e-4, beta_1=0.5)